 Focus Group It might be interesting to look at opinions of various people (general public and experts) about the interpretation/evaluation framework.
-This could be done by asking them to provide their own definition of computer creativity and then to analyse and evaluate a product (such as pata.physics.wtf)
+This could be done by asking them to provide their own definition of computer creativity and then to analyse and evaluate a product (such as pata.physics.wtf) according to their own criteria.
+Then follow this up by getting the same people to use my proposed framework to compare the results.
+This would include asking them about whether or not they thought that using the framework was beneficial to them or confusing.

 Eye-Tracking To study the effects of using different styles of presenting the same results, an eye-tracking experiment could be done.
 This would involve setting up participants with the necessary equipment and then introduce them to pata.physics.wtf and moniter their eye movements as they navigate the site.
 This could also provide details about how long users spend on each results page, what kind of style of results they prefer, etc. Some may prefer image or video search over the text search while others may not be interested in that at all.
 Generally of course one has to take into account that this is a creative piece of work and not everybody will like it.
-It is purposefully purposeless and highly subjective, so user feedback may not provide unbiased and useful results.
+It purposefully purposeless and highly subjective, so user feedback may not provide unbiased and useful results.